Going to Law School?

 Program Overview

-The CHH Institute, as it is affectionately called, was founded by Attorney Donald M. Temple in the summer of 1979.
-The first two years of CHH offered concise summary lectures.
-In 1981, then Georgetown Associate Dean, Everett Bellamy, joined forces with Mr. Temple.
-By year six, CHH expanded into an intense seven-week program with approximately 100 class hours, a dynamic and comprehensive curriculum, a complement of six accomplished law professors-practitioners, and multiple guest lecturers.
+The CHH Institute, as it is affectionately known, was founded by Attorney Donald M. Temple in the summer of 1979.
+During its first two years, CHH offered concise summary lectures.
+In 1981, Georgetown Associate Dean Everett Bellamy joined forces with Mr. Temple.
+By its sixth year, CHH had expanded into an intensive seven-week program comprising approximately 100 hours of instruction.
+The curriculum includes an introduction to the study of law, contracts, torts, civil procedure, and appellate advocacy, taught by accomplished law professors, practitioners, and guest lecturers.

 “It is truly a blessing to be a part of this program but I am even more grateful to be able to learn from those that know just what it means to persevere.
 I’ve loved the program thus far and have appreciated the chance to discuss the law in the context of social change and shifting world views as well as having had the chance to consider the law’s impact over the past few hundred years.
 It’s good to consider just how much I don’t yet know because it drives me to continue to strive for every bit of knowledge I can take in.”